 - 6.2.5 If interim certification is being sought, the CAB shall verify that: - a.
-There are exceptional circumstances making it impossible to carry out an on-site initial audit - b.
-A risk assessment has been completed considering the entire scope of certification and how risks identified will be mitigated.
+There are exceptional circumstances making it impossible to carry out an on-site initial audit. - b.
+A risk assessment has been completed considering all potential risks of substitution or mixing between certified and non-certified products the entire scope of certification and how these risks identified will be mitigated.